walter-grace/basicganbot/README.md

 # basicganbot
-GPT-2 -> Twitter
+[GPT-2 -> Twitter]
-run the python file in your terminal to run the code
+run the python file in your terminal/vscode to run the code